 Do you really need 20 pairs of designer shoes?
 How many is too many?
 At what point does the value and enjoyment you gain in owning designer shoes start to diminish?
 Is it after the first pair, the second, the tenth?
 Would you get more use and enjoyment from them if you only had one?

 Try to be critically honest about the value each item brings to your life, and the frequency they get used.
 If you find yourself wavering, chances are you probably don’t need it.

 By doing this you will not only organize and de-clutter your house, you will highlight the types of stuff on which you waste your money the most.

 For me it was definitely clothing and DIY tools/materials.
 I was a sucker for buying things when they were on sale, thinking I might use it at some point, and should get it now while it was a deal.
 I would then find myself clearing those same items out a year or so later when I would finally realize that not only did I not need them in the first place, they were a total waste of money and definitely not worth the “deal” I got them for.

 The more you can educate yourself on what you actually get use from and what you don’t, the more awareness you will have when you are trying to make a purchase decision.

 Building this awareness should help you avoid repeating purchase mistakes in the future, and essentially throwing money away.
 There’s no doubt I’ve trimmed thousands of dollars annually from my spending habits, just by regularly clearing the clutter.

-If we can’t learn to more accurately identify our own wants vs. our needs and avoid overspending, what hope do we have in helping our kids generation avoid the materialism trap and find their own path to Financial Freedom.
+After all, if we can’t learn to more accurately identify our own wants vs. needs and avoid overspending, what hope do we have in helping our kids generation avoid the materialism trap and find their own path to Financial Freedom.